 If heat stroke is suspected, get medical help immediately by calling a physician or 911.

-Some children – particularly those with spina bifida – have decreased sensitivity to heat and may not realize they are being burned by hot pavement or other surfaces.
+Some special needs children—particularly an individual with spina bifida—have decreased sensitivity to heat and may not realize they are being burned by hot pavement or other surfaces.

-Also, don’t assume your child is safe and comfortable because he or she is sitting in a wheelchair.
-The cushions heat up and the plastic covers may cause excessive sweating, which can lead to dehydration and skin breakdown; metal frames can cause burns in direct sun.
+Also, don’t assume a child is safe and comfortable because he or she is sitting in a wheelchair.
+The metal frame of the wheelchair can cause burns from the direct sun and as the cushions heat up by the sun exposure, the plastic covers may cause excessive sweating, leading to dehydration and skin breakdown.

-Take all of the same precautions you would for any child including:
+As with all water safety protocols, be sure to take the same water safety precautions as you would with any child including: